lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/jobs_and_resources/slurm.md

 * You can reproduce your experiments and work, because all steps are saved in a file.
 * You can easily share your settings and experimental setup with colleagues.
-* Submit your job file to the scheduling system for later execution.
-In the meanwhile, you can grab a coffee and proceed with other work (,e.g., start writing a paper).
+* You can submit your job file to the scheduling system for later execution.
+In the meanwhile, you can grab a coffee and proceed with other work (e.g., start writing a paper).

 !!! hint "The syntax for submitting a job file to Slurm is"